UniversalDependencies/docs/workgroups/core.md

 ## Core Arguments vs. Oblique Modifiers

-The UD taxonomy is centered around the fairly clear distinction between core arguments (subjects, objects, clausal complements) versus other dependents.
+The UD taxonomy is centered around the fairly clear distinction between core arguments (primarily subjects and objects) and other dependents.
-It does not make a distinction between adjuncts (general modifiers) versus oblique arguments (arguments said to be selected by a head but not expressed as a core argument).
+It does not make a distinction between adjuncts (general modifiers) and oblique arguments (arguments said to be selected by a head but not expressed as a core argument).